valtech-ch/eslint-config/README.md

         ]
     }

-1. Setup prettier in `prettier.config.js`:
+1. To setup prettier, create a `prettier.config.js` file with this content:

     module.exports = require("@valtech-ch/eslint-config/prettier.config")

-1. Setup Typescript in `tsconfig.json`
+1. To setup TypeScript, create a `tsconfig.json` file with this content:

     { "extends": "@valtech-ch/eslint-config/tsconfig" }